Stereotypes of Men at Work and Sexual Harassment

 Sturdy Oak

 That stoic, self-sufficient pillar of strength is a self-made man.
 Oaks aren’t supposed to ask for help, express doubts, or seek advice.
-This causes men to miss out on collaboration and support of their coworkers.
+This causes men to miss out on the collaboration and support of their coworkers.

 Breadwinner

-Time and time again we define those we meet by their job titles and therefore make assumptions about their income level, social status, and “success” in life.
+Time and time again, we define those we meet by their job titles and therefore make assumptions about their income level, social status, and “success” in life.
 Men who tie their self-worth to their earning power crumble in down economies.

 Lessons of Children’s Games

 (The gendered speech community in which we are primarily raised may or may not align with our sex.)
 Boys’ games usually involve fairly large groups, are competitive, involve rough play, and have specific rules.
 Boys learn how to accomplish goals, compete for status, exert control, get attention, and stand out.
-Later they are awarded for the same behavior at work.
+Later, they are awarded for the same behavior at work.

 Masculine Norms in the Workplace